ozwaldorf/carburetor/docs/home.md

 *Type:*
-list of (one of “black”, “rimless”, “normal”, “float”)
+list of (one of “black”, “rimless”, “float”)